mapbox/mapbox-base-android/MODULARIZATION.md

 ```
 implementation("com.mapbox.base:android-annotations:0.1.0")
 implementation("com.mapbox.base:common:0.1.0")
-runtimeOnly("com.mapbox.module-http-client:0.1.0")
+runtimeOnly("com.mapbox.default-library-loader:0.1.0")
 ```
 which will allow it to use the functionality, regardless of the runtime implementation details:
 ```
-val httpClient: HttpClient = MapboxModuleProvider.createModule(MapboxModuleType.CommonHttpClient, ::defaultParamsProvider)
+val libraryLoader: LibraryLoader = MapboxModuleProvider.createModule(MapboxModuleType.CommonLibraryLoader, ::defaultParamsProvider)
-httpClient.executeRequest(id, resourceUrl, callback)
+libraryLoader.load("myNativeLib")
 ```

-Using the network stack as an example, a developer would do the following to provide a custom implementation and remove the default Mapbox implementation:
+Using the native library loader as an example, a developer would do the following to provide a custom implementation and remove the default Mapbox implementation:
-- Create the `CustomHttpClientImpl` class that overrides `HttpClient`
+- Create the `CustomLibraryLoaderImpl` class that implements `LibraryLoader`
-- Annotate that class with `@MapboxModule(MapboxModuleType.HttpClient, enableConfiguration = true/false)`
+- Annotate that class with `@MapboxModule(MapboxModuleType.LibraryLoader, enableConfiguration = true/false)`
-- If necessary, insert the instance provider using the generated `Mapbox_HttpClientModuleConfiguration.moduleProvider` field
+- If necessary, insert the instance provider using the generated `Mapbox_LibraryLoaderModuleConfiguration.moduleProvider` field
 - Adjust the build file to exclude the undesired default implementation and kickstart the generation:
 ```
 compileOnly("com.mapbox.base:android-annotations:0.1.0")
 kapt("com.mapbox.base:android-annotations-processsor:0.1.0")

 implementation("com.mapbox.sdk:android:1.0.0") {
-    exclude group: "com.mapbox.sdk", module: "module-http-client"
+    exclude group: "com.mapbox.sdk", module: "default-library-loader"
 }
 ```